 Emerging Markets Influence

-Emerging luxury markets, especially in China and India, are crucial in increasing luxury watch demand.
-The burgeoning affluent class there seeks brands noted for their rich heritage and superior craftsmanship.
-These new collectors are broadening the market and elevating demand for brands like Vacheron Constantin.
+Emerging luxury markets, especially in China and India, are playing a growing role in pushing demand for prestige watches upward.
+The expanding affluent class in these countries gravitates toward brands known for rich heritage and superior craftsmanship.
+These new collectors are widening the market and raising the floor on demand for brands like Vacheron Constantin.
+As the Financial Times has reported, digital platforms are making prestigious timepieces more accessible globally, which only adds to the long-term growth story for both collectors and investors.

 Comparing Vacheron Constantin